 Public Transport at Melbourne Airport:

 You follow the signs to the bus stops from the airport and start by taking bus 901 near Terminal 4.
-Bus 901 will take you to Broadmeadows Railway Station, where you board the Craigieburn line straight into the city.
+Bus 901 will take you to Broadmeadows Railway Station, where you board the Craigieburn line straight into the city (Southern Cross).
 You’ll take that same Craigieburn line from the city, get off at Broadmeadows station and take the 901 towards the airport.

-The second option leaves from the car park near terminal four.
-You take one of the local buses towards Airport West (478,479 or 482) to hop onto tram 59 towards the CBD.
+The second option leaves from the car park near Terminal 4.
+You take one of the local buses towards Airport West (478, 479 or 482) to hop onto tram 59 towards the CBD.
 The tram 59 doesn’t make it as far as the Airport West stop in the early mornings or late evenings, so this only works during the day.
-Luckily there are plans to extend the tram network towards the airport, although these plans are only about to finish in 2029.
+Luckily there are plans to extend the rail network towards the airport (Melbourne Airport Rail), expected to open around 2033.

 Travelling by Public Transport:

 Public transport into the CBD is pretty straightforward if your goal is to save money.
-It takes three times as long as the SkyBus City Express, but you’ll save about a quarter on the SkyBus price.
+It takes three times as long as the SkyBus City Express, but you’ll save about 75% on the SkyBus price.

 Hire Cars at Melbourne Airport:

-Like most big and international airports, Melbourne Airport offers to hire cars, allowing travellers to collect and return vehicles at the terminal.
-All six car rental companies are located directly opposite terminal two on the ground floor of the car park.
+Like most big and international airports, Melbourne Airport offers car hire, allowing travellers to collect and return vehicles at the terminal.
+Eight car rental companies (Avis, Budget, Enterprise, Europcar, Hertz, Redspot, SIXT, and others) are located on the ground floor of the T123 car park, directly opposite Terminal 2.
 Each car rental company is accessible via the walkways from the terminals.
 As for most car rentals, it is wise to get different quotes ahead of arrival and to book early to ensure they are not out of cars.

 Depending on your travel or business plans, it might be worth getting hire car quotes from the city and its suburbs.
 As much as it is convenient to pick up and drop off your car at the airport, you will likely pay for that convenience.